-When I transitioned from my role as Executive Pastor, that I held for over 12 years, I set out to write a longer, more traditional book on leadership.
+When I transitioned from my previous professional role, that I held for over 12 years, I set out to write a longer, more traditional book on leadership.
 Then I thought: why am I writing a longer book?
 I hate reading long books, and many of the books on my bookshelf are only marked-up and highlighted through Chapter 4.

 I decided to apply this realization to my writing; why not write the way I like to read?
 Who cares if no one else reads it, at least I will.
 For those who know me well, I’m not interested in a lot of fluff.
 In fact, writing can be lot of work for me, but it’s a discipline that forces me to think through my thoughts and convictions.